I Thought We Could Use This About Now…Your First Day of Spring Facts

 After the Spring equinox, the Northern Hemisphere tilts toward the Sun, which is why we start to get longer, sunnier days.

-So enjoy the longer days of sunshine and welcome to Spring!
+So get ready to enjoy the longer days of sunshine, and a big welcome to Spring 2020!